Attorney general: Kiribati

 In Kiribati, the attorney general is defined by section 42 of the Constitution as "the principal legal adviser to the Government".
 The Constitution specifies: "No person shall be qualified to hold or to act in the office of Attorney-General unless he is qualified to practise in Kiribati as an advocate in the High Court."
 The current Attorney General, as of 2016, was the Honourable Tetiro Semilota, until her nomination as Acting Chief Justice in October 2022.

 Malaysia

 In Malaysia the attorney-general or Peguam Negara (as he is referred to in Bahasa Melayu) is the principal legal adviser to the Government.
 He is also the principal public prosecutor in the country, and is also known as the Public Prosecutor.
-He has the power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for an offence, other than proceedings before a Syariah court, a native court or a court-martial.
+He has the power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for an offence, other than proceedings before a Shariah court, a native court or a court-martial.
 The current Attorney-General of Malaysia is Idris Harun since 2020.